You are now in the main content area

 Meet our team and explore our research.
 Visit our Financial Mathematics Research Group website.

-Graphs @ Ryerson (G@R) works in both pure and applied graph theory.
+Graphs @ TMU works in both pure and applied graph theory.
 Our research focuses on a variety of topics, such as modelling complex networks, searching networks, combinatorial designs, infinite graphs, and random graphs.

 - Industrial mathematics

 - Design theory